 By applying firm pressure to these specific points, acupressure practitioners aim to restore balance and promote the flow of energy throughout the body.
 These points, known as acupoints, are believed to be connected to various organs and systems, and stimulating them can have a positive impact on overall health and well-being.

 One of the advantages of acupressure is its accessibility.
 Unlike acupuncture, which requires the insertion of needles, acupressure can be performed by anyone, anywhere.
-This makes it a convenient and cost-effective option for those seeking relief from various health conditions, including pain, , and tension.
+This makes it a convenient and cost-effective option for those seeking relief from various health conditions, including pain, stress, and tension.

 Acupressure can be performed using different techniques, such as finger pressure, palm pressure, or even the use of specific tools.
 Practitioners may also incorporate other modalities, such as massage or aromatherapy, to enhance the effects of acupressure.